Halakilangi Muagututia

-Halakilangi Muagututia (born June 28, 1978) is a former American football defensive back who played one season with the Chicago Rush of the Arena Football League.
-He first enrolled at Mt.
-San Antonio College before transferring to the University of Texas at El Paso.
-He played for various professional teams in several different leagues between 1999 and 2005.
+Halakilangi Muagututia (born June 28, 1978) is an American former professional football defensive back who played in the Arena Football League (AFL) and XFL.
+He played college football at Mt.
+San Antonio College and the University of Texas at El Paso.

+Early life

+Halakilangi Muagututia was born on June 28, 1978, in Bellflower, California.
+He attended Paramount High School in Paramount, California.

 College career

-Mt.
-San Antonio College

 Muagututia first played college football for the Mt.
-SAC Mounties.

-University of Texas at El Paso
+SAC Mounties of Mt.
+San Antonio College.

-Muagututia played for the UTEP Miners from 1996 to 1997.
+Muagututia played for the UTEP Miners of the University of Texas at El Paso from 1996 to 1997.
 He earned First Team All-WAC Mountain Division honors in 1997.

 Professional career

-Mobile Admirals

 Muagututia played for the Mobile Admirals of the short-lived Regional Football League in 1999.

-Los Angeles Dragons

 Muagututia played for the Los Angeles Dragons of the short-lived Spring Football League in 2000.

-Chicago Enforcers

-Muagututia was selected by the Chicago Enforcers of the XFL with the 441st pick in the XFL Draft and played in four games for them in 2001.
+Muagututia was selected by the Chicago Enforcers of the XFL with the 441st pick in the XFL draft and played in four games for them in 2001.

-Mobile Wizards

 Muagututia played for the Mobile Wizards of the af2 in 2002.

-Chicago Rush

-Muagututia was signed by the Chicago Rush on November 14, 2002.
+Muagututia was signed by the AFL's Chicago Rush on November 14, 2002.
 He was released by the Rush on March 31, 2003.

-Las Vegas Gladiators

-Muagututia was signed to the Las Vegas Gladiators' practice squad on April 23, 2003.
+Muagututia was signed to the practice squad of the Las Vegas Gladiators of the AFL on April 23, 2003.

-Central Valley Coyotes

-Muagututia played in nine games for the Central Valley Coyotes of af2 during the 2004 season, recording 27 tackles.
+Muagututia played in nine games for the Central Valley Coyotes of the af2 during the 2004 season, recording 27 tackles.
 He asked for, and was granted, his release from the Coyotes in June 2004 due to feeling he could play at a higher level if he switched teams.

-Hawaiian Islanders

-Muagututia was signed by the Hawaiian Islanders of af2 in June 2004.
+Muagututia was signed by the Hawaiian Islanders of the af2 in June 2004.

-Central Valley Coyotes

-Muagututia played for the Central Valley Coyotes in 2005.
+Muagututia played for the af2's Central Valley Coyotes in 2005.